avkewalr-msft/live-video-analytics/utilities/video-analysis/yolov3-onnx-nginx/readme.md

 ## Building the docker container

-1. Create a new directory on your machine and copy all the files from this GitHub folder to that directory.
+1. Create a new directory on your machine and copy all the files (including the sub-folders) from this GitHub folder to that directory.
 2. Build the container image (should take some minutes) by running the following docker command from a command window in that directory

     ```